Kim Tae-won

-Adolescence
+Early life

 He was a talented billiards player, having achieved the level of 300 points as a highschool senior.
-His guitar skill was even more outstanding: He is said to have been able to play proficiently the guitar riff in Led Zeppelin’s “Babe I'm Gonna Leave You” in middle school and the guitar solo of (towards the end of the song) Deep Purple's "Highway Star" at a much faster speed than normal.
+His guitar skill was even more outstanding: He is said to have been able to play proficiently the guitar riff in Led Zeppelin's "Babe I'm Gonna Leave You" in middle school and the guitar solo of (towards the end of the song) Deep Purple's "Highway Star" at a much faster speed than normal.
 He slowly rose to fame among fellow students in the Seodaemun area, his home town.
-He was called “the best guitarist everybody knows”.
+He was called "the best guitarist everybody knows".

 Career

-At 20, he started a rock band called "The End" with two colleagues, one of whom was Kim Jong-Seo who later left the band to join the then more established rock act Sinawe.
+At 20, he started a rock band called The End with two colleagues, one of whom was Kim Jong-seo who later left the band to join the then more established rock act Sinawe.
 With The End, he performed covers of western rock songs for audiences in various places in Korea.
 It was when Jong-Seo joined that the band changed its name into "Boohwal", which means resurrection in Korean.
-After Jong-Seo left the band, Lee Seung-Cheol joined as new lead vocalist and they gained huge success with their first hit number, "Heeya (희야)."
+After Kim Jong-seo left the band, Lee Seung-cheol joined as new lead vocalist and they gained huge success with their first hit number, "Heeya (희야)."

-Together with Sinawe leader Shin Daechul and Baekdoosan's Kim Do Kyun, Tae-won worked on the guitar musical project D.O.A. and released the album Dead or Alive in 2003.
+Together with Sinawe leader Shin Dae-chul and Baekdoosan's Kim Do-kyun, Kim worked on the guitar musical project D.O.A. and released the album Dead or Alive in 2003.

 Personal life

 In 2011, Kim was diagnosed with stomach cancer.
 In one of Qualifications of Men episodes the member had to testing for cancer, but unfortunately Kim's results were positive.
-Kim Tae Won underwent surgery to remove the tumor on 16 January, and underwent another one on the 22nd.
+Kim underwent surgery to remove the tumor on 16 January, and underwent another one on the 22nd.
 All of the tumors have been removed successfully, he is now completely cured.